 An exhibit of decorative garden ornaments from the extensive Montgomery Place collectionThe gardens at Montgomery Place once featured decorative garden ornaments and furniture, displaying a wide mix of styles, alongside the plants.
 Examples of statuary, furniture, potted plants, and hanging baskets that have been documented in early photographs of Montgomery Place will be presented in the exhibition.
 On view through October 2019.

 Toward an Ethical Imagination: GilsonfestGilsonfest is a collaboration between Bard College, Historic Red Hook, Dutchess County Historical Society, and Red Hook Quilters focusing on the life of Montgomery Place gardener Alexander Gilson, an African American slave who after being freed stayed on to continue as head gardener and eventually opened up his own nursery business.

 Alexander Gilson: From Property to Property Owner

-Exhibition opening at the Historic Red Hook Annex, Cherry St., Red Hook.
-The exhibit includes Bard College students’ class exhibition on Alexander Gilson, a quilting presentation by the Red Hook Quilters, and a presentation on historic garden artifacts and plants.
+Exhibition opening at the Historic Red Hook Annex, Cherry Street, Red Hook.
+It includes an exhibition by students in a Bard College class on Alexander Gilson, a quilting presentation by the Red Hook Quilters, and a presentation on historic garden artifacts and plants.
 On view through Labor Day 2019.